Colorectal Cancer Screening in Dallas, TX

 Consult your doctor today for a referral if you feel you may have colorectal cancer.

+At Southwest Diagnostic Center for Molecular Imaging we provide comprehensive PET and CT scans to patients in need of a colorectal cancer diagnosis in Dallas, TX.
 For more information or to schedule a consultation, please contact our molecular imaging center at (214) 345-8300 today!